As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Can a Pregnant Dog Jump Around?

 Many pregnant dogs will start to restrict their own activity level as they get larger and closer to term.
 While strenuous exercise (such as agility, long-distance running, and rough play) should be avoided, jumping on and off furniture should not cause a problem.
-It is important and beneficial to continue to walk your pregnant dog.
+It is important and beneficial to continue to walk your dog.
 Ask your vet for their specific recommendations for activity during pregnancy.

 Can I Hold a Newborn Puppy?